juju-solutions/interface-azure-integration/docs/requires.md

 This is the requires side of the interface layer, for use in charms that wish to request integration with Azure native features.
-The integration will be provided by the Azure integration charm, which allows the requiring charm to not require cloud credentials itself and not have a lot of Azure specific API code.
+The integration will be provided by the Azure integrator charm, which allows the requiring charm to not require cloud credentials itself and not have a lot of Azure specific API code.